CLiu13/bar-chart-racer/README.md

  - choose a color to customize the chart theme
  - view and export the final animation as a gif or mp4 file

-This program was coded in Python, using tkinter for the interface, pandas for data processing, and matplotlib for graphing and animation.
+This program was coded in Python using tkinter for the interface, pandas for data processing, and matplotlib for graphing and animation.

 ## Examples